Lower Bounds for Shared-Memory Leader Election under Bounded Write Contention: Model, Preliminaries, and Problem Statement

 We measure complexity in terms of processor steps: each shared-memory operation is counted as a step.
 Total step complexity will count the total number of processor steps in an execution, while individual step complexity, which is our focus, is the number of steps that any single processor may perform during any execution.

 We now introduce some basics regarding terminology and notation for the analysis, following the approach of Attiya and Ellen~\cite{AE}.
 We view the algorithm as specifying the set of possible states for each processor.
 At any point in time, for any processor, there exists a single \emph{next step} that the processor is poised to take, which may be either a shared-memory read or write step.
 Following the step, the processor changes state, based on its previous state, the response received from the shared step (e.g., the results of a read), and its local computation or coin flips. \emph{Deterministic} protocols have the property that the processor state following a step is exclusively determined by the previous state and the result of the shared step, e.g. the value read. \emph{Randomized} protocols have the property that the processor has multiple possible next steps, based on the results of local coin flips following the shared-memory step.
 Each of these possible next steps has a certain non-zero probability.
-As standard, we assume that the randomness provided to the algorithm is \emph{finite-precision}, and so, the number of possible next steps at each point is \emph{countable}.\footnote{Our analysis would also work in the absence of this requirement.
-However, it appears to be standard, and it will simplify the presentation: it will allow us to sum, rather than integrate, over possible executions.}

 A \emph{configuration} $C$ of the algorithm is completely determined by the state of each processor, and by the contents of each register.
 We assume that initially all registers have some pre-determined value, and thus the \emph{initial} configuration is only determined by the input state (or value) of each processor.

-Two configurations $C$ and $C'$ are said to be \emph{indistinguishable} to processor $p$ if $p$ has the same state in $C$ and $C'$, and all registers have the same contents in both configurations.
+A step $e$, performed by processor $p$, is said to be \emph{valid} in configuration $C$, if $e$ is the next step that $p$ can perform given $C$.
+For deterministic algorithms the valid step $e$ is unique, and we say that $p$ is poised to perform step $e$ in configuration $C$.
+Probabilistic algorithms can have several valid steps and decide which one to perform based on the coin flips.